 Orange County Auto Registration Fraud Attorney

-At our Orange County criminal defense law firm, we know very well that California has some of the most expensive vehicle registration rates in the country.
+At Law Office of Michael L. Guisti, we know very well that California has some of the most expensive vehicle registration rates in the country.
 When it comes time to register or renew, not everybody can always afford it.
 Beyond that initial cost, some people may have vehicles that are unable to pass California's strict smog tests.
 Unable to pay, repair, or buy a new vehicle, some people just create or buy fake registration stickers or just find other ways altogether to avoid registering their car in California.

 Call us today to discuss your case in a free case evaluation!